-Prerequisite for all 400-level Spanish courses: Spanish 307, and two of the following: 350, 351, 352 or 353; or permission of the Chairperson.
+Prerequisite for all 400-level Spanish courses: Spanish 307; or permission of the Chairperson.

 SPAN 420, 320 SPECIAL TOPICS IN SPANISH.
 An intensive study of a single author, genre, movement, or literary topic.
 The specific subject will be available at the time of registration.
 Lectures, readings, discussions and reports in Spanish.